AdobeDocs/experience-cloud.en/help/mobile-ios-swift-implementation/launch-install-the-mobile-sdk.md

    ![Run the app and launch it in the emulator](images/ios/swift/mobile-launch-install-buildAndLaunch.png)

-1. Wait for the emulator to launch and fully open the app to the booking screen
+1. Wait for the Simulator to launch and fully open the app to the booking screen (this may take a few minutes)

    ![Wait for the app to full open](images/ios/mobile-launch-install-simulator.png)